Interbotix/lerobot/examples/13_use_trossen_ai_mobile.md

   --robot.max_relative_target=null \
   --control.type=teleoperate
 ```
 By adding `--robot.force_feedback_gain=0.1`, we override the default value for `force_feedback_gain` defined in [`TrossenAIMobileRobot`](lerobot/common/robot_devices/robots/configs.py).
 This enables **force feedback** from the follower arm to the leader arm — meaning the user can **feel contact forces** when the robot interacts with external objects (e.g., gripping or bumping into something).
 A typical starting value is `0.1` for a responsive feel.
-You can disable this behavior entirely by setting `--robot.force_feedback_gain=0.0` in the command line:
+The default value is `0.0`, which disables force feedback. :

 ```bash
 python lerobot/scripts/control_robot.py \